bzhao10/CourseProject/README.md

 The testing dataset(text.jsonl) differs from the training dataset only in that the each line of the dataset lacks the ***label***.

-The size of training dataset is 5000 and the size of the test dataset is 1800.
+The size of training dataset is 5000 and the size of the testing dataset is 1800.

 ### Output
 The output of the project is an anwser.txt document, each line of which includes both id of test sample and a label of either `SARCASM` or `NOT_SARCASM` predicted by the model.